EmilStenstrom/friendlybit/posts/2007-09-26-manipulating-innerhtml-removes-events.md

 </p>
 ```

-To make it clickable you don&#8217;t do any fancy stuff, you just add it with onclick:
+To make it clickable you don't do any fancy stuff, you just add it with onclick:

 ```js
 var span = document.getElementsById("clickspan");